scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/access-to-finance.md

 ## Scottish Growth Scheme

 We will also stimulate private and partner investment in innovative and ambitious SMEs by providing microfinance, debt and equity support through the [Scottish Growth Scheme](https://www.mygov.scot/scottish-growth-scheme/).
-The Scheme has already supported over £100m of investment in businesses and will deliver £500m by June 2020.
+The Scheme has already supported some £125m of investment in businesses and will deliver up to £500m by June 2020.

-We have promoted financial best practice between businesses by encouraging SMEs to sign up to the [Prompt Payment Code](http://www.promptpaymentcode.org.uk/).

 ## Key resources: